 The media is covering the hearing, saying that Elizabeth is a lobbyist being charged with bribery and corruption.
 In court, she states her name and then pleads the fifth to every question asked.
 We flashback to SEVEN MONTHS EARLIER.
 Elizabeth is chatting with her friend Jane (Alison Pill) who is ready to quit her job at the law firm they are lobbyists for so she can enroll in post-grad.
-They walk to the bathroom and Elizabeth talks about the palm oil tax that is being taxed by the Federal Government, depleting the funds for Kenyans.
-She suggests the senator proposing the bill goes on an all-expenses-paid field trip to one of the plantations in Kenya and then showered with gifts; when he returns, his bill will die.
+They walk to the bathroom and Elizabeth talks about the palm oil tax that is being taxed by the Federal Government, depleting the funds for Indonesians.
+She suggests the senator proposing the bill goes on an all-expenses-paid field trip to one of the plantations in Indonesia and then showered with gifts; when he returns, his bill will die.

 In the strategy room, Elizabeth holds a meeting with other lobbyists.
 She asks a young junior lobbyist if sales tax applies to chocolate-covered cakes or chocolate-covered biscuits and he says he doesn’t know.
 We get a taste of Elizabeth in action as she schemes to build support for their cause.
 She is called upstairs to have a meeting with some older men including George Dupont (Sam Waterson), who works at the firm, as well as the president of the Gun Lobby.
 They are concerned about the Heaton-Harris Amendment which would require background checks for those trying to purchase firearms.
 The Gun Lobby president wants Elizabeth to be the face on a bill against background checks since she is a great lobbyist and also a woman so she will appeal to the masses.
 She laughs hysterically at this and then tells him she believes in the other side of the bill that background checks keep guns from going into the wrong hands and the Gun Lobby should support them because it would help distinguish responsible gun owners.

 Later, George and another lobbyist argue about Elizabeth in his office while she waits outside.
 She enters and tells them she has overheard their conversation as she can read lips and they have glass walls.
 She points out that when she was hired, she said she would only fight for causes she believed in.
 George accuses her of being biased because she was a victim of gun violence but she says she simply formed an opinion on the issue.
-He points out she reps Kenyans and Elizabeth says she does so to stop the government from looting one of their sources of incomes.
+He points out she reps Indonesians and Elizabeth says she does so to stop the government from looting one of their sources of incomes.
 She adds that her reputation is the reason the Gun Lobby even came to the firm for support because she has a reputation for winning.

 Elizabeth talks to her doctor about pills she takes to help her sleep.
 Simultaneously, we see her pop a pill at a fundraiser event in D.C.
 When she leaves, a man follows behind and asks to talk to her.
 Guessing he’s from the Post, she agrees they can chat while she walks to her car.
 He asks if it’s true that she refused to work with the Gun Lobby.
 He tells her he’s impressed that she only works for clients whom she believes in.
 He points out that dildos are illegal In Texas but you can get a shotgun within five minutes and asks if she knows anything about the Gun Lobby’s opponents, Peterson Wyatt.
 She says they’re a small law firm and the president is probably a wuss.
 He then reveals that he’s Rodolfo Schmidt (Mark Strong), the president of Peterson Wyatt.
 He wants her to lead a fight to pass a bill.
 He writes down a quote “A conviction-lobbyist never cheats.
 She exposes cheaters.”
 On the other side, he writes down the amount that Peterson Wyatt would be able to pay her.
 She takes the piece of paper and he asks where her car is.
 She admits that she doesn’t actually have a car and just wanted to see what he wanted.